If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 The Essentials.
 The clothes you actually need.
-Call it minimalism or the contemporaneous works of Marie Kondo; these are the pieces that if you want to dress well, cannot be done without.
-Despite fashion trends arriving hot on the scene and sloping off into the night without as much as a whisper of a goodbye, there are some items of clothing you can always rely on to stay looking sharp.
+Call it minimalism or the contemporaneous works of Marie Kondo; these are the pieces that, if you want to dress well, cannot be done without.
+Despite fashion trends arriving hot on the scene and sloping off into the night without as much as a whisper of goodbye, there are some items of clothing you can always rely on to stay looking sharp.

 WHITE LEATHER SNEAKERS

 If you don’t have some white leather sneakers (the smart-casual godsend) already, you might be confused about why they’re on this list.
 If so, you don’t know what you’re missing.
 They are appropriate all the time, and they go with practically anything.
 They have the edge on your everyday sneakers and can slip perfectly into that smart-casual niche.
 You can dress down suits with these for a nice going-out or party vibe.
 We absolutely recommend Common Projects Original Achilles and adidas Stan Smith’s — but also try Grenson, Polo Ralph Lauren or Lacoste for some excellent variations.